-At the end of each year, employees with over 120 accumulated sick leave will receive a daily rate of pay equivalent to current classified substitute pay for each day over 120.
-Retiring employees with a minimum of ten (10) years employment with the OMSD (BPSD, WGSD, SJSD) will be reimbursed for all accumulated sick leave days, up to a maximum of 130 days, at the daily rate of pay equivalent to current classified substitute pay per day.
+At the end of each year, employees with over 120 accumulated sick leave days will receive a daily rate equivalent to current certified sub pay for each day over 120.
+Retiring employees with a minimum of five (5) years employment with the OMSD (BPSD, WGSD, SJSD) will be reimbursed for all accumulated sick leave days, up to a maximum of 130 days, at a daily rate equivalent to current certified sub pay.